 This shift in perspective can make visible to us the utter strangeness of everything, including ourselves.
 Most importantly for me, it creates a moment of openness, a temporary removal that allows us to see our world as the strange and specific place it has become, before the old familiarity settles back in.
 At best, this removal can effect what writer Walter Benjamin once described as “blasting” an image from the historical continuum, in some cases allowing us to really see it for the first time.
-If the subject of my work has recently tended toward the infrastructural, it is because infrastructure so well represents perceptual problems of macro/micro, here/there, banal/spectacular, everyday/epochal.
+If the subject of my work has recently tended toward the infrastructural, it is because infrastructure so clearly reflects perceptual problems of macro/micro, here/there, banal/spectacular, everyday/epochal.
 Slippages along these axes point toward an infinite number of habitable perspectives.
-It is both terrifying and exhilarating to imagine the world as a gray mass enlivened, rendered, by perception, because perception then becomes an issue not just of curiosity but of what seems possible, and therefore what happens.
-After all, we can only move through the world we can perceive.
+It is both terrifying and exhilarating to imagine the world as a gray mass enlivened, rendered, by perception, because it means that perception is an issue not just of curiosity but of what seems possible, and therefore what happens.
+After all, we can only (intentionally) move through the world we can perceive.